clementvenot/vibrana/README.md

 *   No audio data is ever sent to external servers.
 All processing and storage occur **locally** on your device.

 ***

+## 📜 License

+There is no license; you're free to use it.

+---

+Feel free to contribute to this project by submitting issues or pull requests.

+For any questions or support, please contact [Clément Venot](mailto:clement.venooot@gmail.com).

+---